libapps/libapps-mirror/ssh_client/README.md

 If you're hacking on the source, here are the files you most likely care about:

+* [bin/]: Tools for building/testing ssh_client.
+  * [pylint]: Helper tool for linting various Python code.
+  * [ssh_client.py]: Utility library for Python build code.
 * [build.sh]: The main compile script.
 Takes care of downloading & compiling NaCl, webports, OpenSSH, and any other software.
 Run it and forget!
 * `output/`: All download & compiled objects are saved here.
+  * `bin/`: Various helper tools used at build time.
+  * `build/`: All subprojects get an individual build directory.
+  * `distfiles/`: All downloaded archives are cached here.
+  * `home/`: Scratch dir used as $HOME when building projects.
   * `plugin/`: The final output of the build process for [nassh].
+  * `sysroot/`: Headers & libs for building the plugin & ssh code.
 * [src/]: The NaCl plugin code that glues the JavaScript and OpenSSH worlds.
   See the next section for more in-depth coverage.
   * [Makefile][src/Makefile]: Used only to compile the plugin code.